How to explain endometriosis to a man? Things you wish you knew sooner!

 We also see a lot from doctors who speak about it in clinical terms.

-It is rare, however, to find information from the perspective of someone for whom actually this topic should be explained to.
+It is rare, however, to find information from the perspective of someone to whom actually this topic should be explained.

 You won’t find a better answer than from a man himself.